 Instances Where Civil Rights are Violated

 Sometimes, it is difficult to recognize an act as discriminatory or a violation of your civil rights.
-Here are a few examples of situations where you could file a legitimate complaint against an establishment or individual.
+In many cases, unconscious negligence can be mistaken for civil right violations.
+For this reason, in determining whether an act was a deliberate violation of rights or mere negligence, you need to discuss your case with a civil rights attorney.
+However, here are a few examples of situations where you could file a legitimate complaint against an establishment or individual.

 - A restaurant refused you service because of your sexual orientation.